Nuno Brás: 2019 Regional Elections

 During the 2019 Madeiran regional election Bishop Martins appealed to candidates to use the electoral campaign as a "time of civilization" and criticized "personal attacks" and "slander" among politicians.
 He further requested that all candidates should have dignified debates and should "respect for the dignity of other participants”, the electoral campaign should be "a time and a space for civilization".

 Contrary to his predecessors, Bishop Martins requested the parties and their candidates to not use catholic churchyards as places for political campaign rallies with the use of megaphones.

-Freedom of Opinion and Artificial Intelligence

-As President of the Episcopal Commission for Culture, Cultural Heritage, and Social Communications, Nuno Brás has expressed concerns about the lack of "effective freedom of opinion" in contemporary journalism.

-He has argued that news broadcasts are "unfortunately all the same," questioning the true extent of freedom of opinion in today's liberal world, highlighting that the challenge lies in ethics, which directly impacts freedom.

-The Bishop of Funchal is concerned that artificial intelligence could become a form of collective control, as it makes choices based on its programming, potentially leading to a "Big Brother" scenario that enslaves society.
-Despite these concerns, he acknowledged that AI offers remarkable possibilities that could enhance human life.